Teaching & Mentoring

 For reflection I often ask students for self-reflection by post-exam surveys.
 For written assignments I often employ self-designed rubrics for grading essay responses.
 I also reflect myself and will analyze exams for frequently missed questions.
 Below are some statistics and comments from my teaching evaluations.
 I feel evaluations and reflection are important to see how courses can be improved upon for the future.

-"I really enjoyed Megan Serr.
+"I really enjoyed Dr Serr.
 I thought she was a very upbeat person.
 She knew biology well and she really liked it.
 She was very helpful outside of the classroom, especially responding to emails.
-I would love to have her for another lab in the future."
+I would love to have her for another class in the future."

 Undergraduate Mentoring

-In addition to teaching I have had the opportunity to mentor several undergraduate students.
-I believe strongly that when I mentor students they should not only learn biological research skills but also skills that will help prepare them for their future.
-When I take on an undergraduate student they first are trained in proper laboratory safety and animal handling techniques.
-Once acquainted and familiar with proper laboratory procedures students then begin to assist in collecting data and eventually to conducting their own experiments.
-I have guided several students through the process of writing a research grant and all of these grants have been funded.
-For these projects student designed their own research project, collected data, and performed statistical analyses.
-I then have students present their work at local conferences and incorporate their work into papers that are published.
-Below are two examples of research grants that I personally oversaw and mentored students through.
+In addition to teaching, I have had the opportunity to mentor several undergraduate students.
+I firmly believe that when I mentor students, they should learn biological research skills and skills that will help prepare them for their future.
+When I take on an undergraduate student, they are first trained in proper laboratory safety and animal handling techniques.
+Once acquainted and familiar with proper laboratory procedures, students will begin to assist in collecting data and eventually conducting their own experiments.
+I have guided several students through the process of writing a research grant, and all of these grants have been funded.
+For these projects, student designed their own research project, collected data, and performed statistical analyses.
+I then have students present their work at local conferences and incorporate it into published papers.
+Below are a sub-set of students and their research works.